 Gums usually bleed becomes something irritates them.
 Here are common reasons gums get irritated:

 Luckily, this stage of gum disease is reversible.
 Your dentist can help scrape away plaque and bacteria.
-Brushing and flossing keeps the bacteria away for good so you can enjoy healthy gums.
+Brushing and flossing keep the bacteria away for good so you can enjoy healthy gums.

 However, if gingivitis gets worse, your gums may start to pull away from your teeth, leaving space for bacteria to travel into tissues below your teeth.
 The longer bacteria live in your tissues, the worse your dental health gets.

-The medicines you take can make your gums more likely to bleed even if you have excellent brushing and flossing habits.
-Blood thinners and aspirin keep your blood from clots that stop bleeding.
+The medicines you take can make your gums more likely to bleed, even if you have excellent brushing and flossing habits.
+Blood thinners and aspirin keep your blood from clotting.
 These medicines especially increase your risk of bleeding gums and may cause your gums to bleed for a long time after brushing.

 You should tell your dentist if you are taking these medicines.
-We dentists want to help your mouth be as healthy as possible, but if we don’t know about your general health, we can’t give you the right care.
+We want to help your mouth be as healthy as possible, but if we don’t know about your general health we can’t give you the proper care.

 If you have just started a new oral health routine, such as brushing or flossing more often, your gums may bleed until your mouth gets used to the new habits.
-Brushing and flossing clears away bacteria and plaque from your gums.
-As you practice these good habits, you gums should bleed less and less and eventually stop altogether.
+Brushing and flossing clear away bacteria and plaque from your gums.
+As you practice these good habits, your gums should bleed less until it eventually stops altogether.